-Morning departure in your private car to Montepulciano, one of the most characteristic and intact medieval cities in Italy, which from a height of 605 metres above sea level offers amazing views over the surrounding hillsides.
-Visit typical winery for a free tasting, and then explore the wonderful town centre of Montepulciano.
-For lunch, we recommend a rustic, family owned osteria, where you may sample some of Tuscany’s best recipes (such as the Pici all’Aglione).
-In the afternoon we proceed to Pienza, the perfect example of a renaissance city, famous for its Pecorino cheese.
+Morning departure in your private car to Montepulciano, one of Italy’s most characteristic and intact medieval cities, which from a height of 605 metres above sea level, offers amazing views over the surrounding hillsides.
+Visit a typical winery for a free tasting, and then explore the wonderful town centre of Montepulciano.
+We recommend a rustic, family-owned osteria for lunch, where you may sample some of Tuscany’s best recipes (such as the Pici all’Aglione).
+In the afternoon, we proceed to Pienza, the perfect example of a renaissance city, famous for its Pecorino cheese.
 Visit a Pecorino cheese producer, learn something about the cheese-making process, and sample the fare.
 Return to the hotel and overnight stay.
 (BB, T)

 Morning departure in your private car to Montalcino, famous for its Brunello, one of the best red wines in the world.
 Montalcino, however, is also a beautiful art city, which dominates 3,000 hectares of vineyards (1,500 for Brunello alone).
-We suggest a visit to the Mastio della Rocca which is home to the Enoteca La Fortezza where it will be possible to buy some local products and the exceptional honey, a local specialty.
+We suggest a visit to the Mastio della Rocca, which is home to the Enoteca La Fortezza, where it will be possible to buy some local products and exceptional honey, a local speciality.
 Free time.
-Return to Florence area and join a cooking class dedicated to the Tuscany tradition, followed by dinner.
-Overnight stay to the hotel.
+Return to the Florence area and join a cooking class dedicated to the Tuscany tradition, followed by dinner.
+Overnight stay at the hotel.
 (BB, C, D)

 Included – B= BREAKFAST BB= BUFFET BREAKFAST L=LUNCH LL= LIGHT LUNCH D=DINNER T=TASTING E– EXPERIENCE